CleverCloud/documentation/content/guides/astro.md

 {{< callout emoji="💡" >}}
   To deploy from branches other than `master`, use `git push clever <branch>:master`.
 For example, if you want to deploy your local `main` branch without renaming it, use `git push clever main:master`.
 {{< /callout >}}

+### Serve the site from server

+If the app uses the [Node.js adapter](https://docs.astro.build/en/guides/integrations-guide/node/), it can start by either:

+- Injecting `CC_RUN_COMMAND=./dist/server/entry.mjs` in environment variables. `CC_RUN_COMMAND` variable always overrides start script in `package.json`.
+- Setting `./dist/server/entry.mjs` as start script in `package.json`.

 ## Deploy an Astro site using the CLI